 Stress and burnout can increase as clinical demands and responsibility increase.
-Learn how to identify and address issues of burnout through our immersive, game-based VR experience.
+Learn how to identify and address issues of burnout through our immersive simulation.

 I reviewed a helpful overview article by Dyrbye et al. in my blog Burnout in Different Residency Specialties.

 Dyrbye Liselotte N, Burke Sara E, Hardeman Rachel R, et al. Association of Clinical Specialty With Symptoms of Burnout and Career Choice Regret Among US Resident Physicians.
 JAMA.
 September 18, 2018;320(11):1114-1130. doi:10.1001/jama.2018.12615.

 In making the decision, it’s helpful to gain a perspective on burnout and career regret among different specialties, such as:

 - I think of giving up medicine for another career